Latin America in a post-Covid world

 * Nicolas Forsans: Professor of Management and MBA Director at the University of Essex, UK.
 Co-director of the Centre for Latin American & Caribbean Studies and a member of many Latin American societies and think tanks, Nicolas investigates the economic and societal challenges in the region generally, and in Colombia more specifically.

-Latin America in a post-Covid world: Street vendors during the pandemic.
+Latin America in a post-Covid world: Organised crime during the pandemic.